openeemeter/caltrack/README.md

-*Open Energy Efficiency, DNVGL, and EnergySavvy participated in methods development and testing for both monthly and daily methods.
+*Open Energy Efficiency, DNV GL, and EnergySavvy participated in methods development and testing for both monthly and daily methods.